 American Numismatic Society Archives

-Browse ARCHER the Archive Database
+Browse ARCHER the Archives Database

-- Supporting the Society's staff in their roles as scholars and administrators.
+- Supporting the Society's staff in their roles as scholars and administrators

-The records housed in the ANS Archives document the history and development of the Society, its collections, exhibitions, and programs, as well as the contributions of individuals and groups associated with the Society — they are unique and irreplaceable assets.
+Records housed in the ANS Archives document the history and development of the Society, its collections, exhibitions, and programs, as well as the contributions of individuals and groups associated with the Society — they are unique and irreplaceable assets.

 In short, the ANS Archives serves as the Society's "institutional memory."

-In 2011 the ANS released ARCHER (ARCHival Electronic Resource) powered by EADitor, open source software developed by the ANS for creating, managing, and publishing collections of archival finding aids described in Encoded Archival Description (EAD) XML.
+In 2011 the ANS released ARCHER (ARCHival Electronic Resource), powered by EADitor, open source software developed by the ANS for creating, managing, and publishing collections of archival finding aids described in Encoded Archival Description (EAD) XML.